Mazhar Saeed Shah

+Early life and education

 He graduated from Jamia Binoria, Karachi and also holds an MA degree from Karachi University.

-He is the younger brother of Abu Lubaba Shah Mansoor and the maternal grandson of Anwar Shah Kashmiri.
+He is the younger brother of Mufti Abu Lubaba Shah Mansoor and the maternal grandson of Anwar Shah Kashmiri.

 Political career

 In 2006, Mazhar participated in the elections from Neelam Valley on the ticket of Muttahida Majlis-e-Amal and got 4000 votes.

 In 2011, Mazhar once again entered electoral politics but withdrew due to his party's alliance with the Muslim Conference.
 However, after that he withdrew from practical politics at the local level.

-In 2021, Mazhar developed ties with Tehreek-e-Insaaf and got a ticket for the special seat of Ulama in exchange for PTI's support in the July 25 elections.
+In 2021, Mazhar developed ties with Pakistan Tehreek-e-Insaf and got a ticket for a reserved seat for Ulema, in exchange for PTI's support in the 2021 Azad Kashmiri general election.
 In 2023, Mazhar ended his alliance with Tehreek-e-Insaaf.

 In 2023, Mazhar came into the limelight once again when Pakistan Democratic Movement chief Maulana Fazlur Rehman visited the Neelum Valley.
 During this visit Maulana was hosted by him, and both of them addressed many public gatherings together.

 In August 2025, Mazhar attended a religious event in Bangladesh hosted by Sirat Committee as a special guest.
 He discussed about religious harmony and peaceful coexistence.

+He was re-elected to the Azad Kashmir Legislative Assembly on a reserved seat for Ulema as a candidate of Pakistan Muslim League (N) (PML(N)) in the 2026 Azad Kashmiri general election.